oryoxorki-dev/DaanPH/README.md

 The project focuses on making public transportation information easier to search, understand, and navigate.

-The long-term goal is to expand transportation coverage and improve route accuracy across more areas of the Philippines.
+The long-term goal is to expand transportation coverage, improve route accuracy, and support more areas across the Philippines.

 ---